 Activity 4: Go visit the Huntsville Botanical Garden

-1 Great Place to Eat: The Blue Plate Cafe
+1 Great Place to Eat in Huntsville with Kids: The Blue Plate Cafe

 Looking for the best place to indulge in an Alabama-style breakfast in Hunstville?
 Locals will point you–as several different locals I asked pointed me–to the Blue Plate Cafe.
 They serve up what are arguably the best “Cheesy Browns” in town, along with the biscuits and gravy and other hearty southern fair you’d expect.
 But in case that’s not enough, they also have specialties for your sweet tooth like “Chocolate Chiquita Pancakes” (you can see why no children’s menu is needed!).

-1 Great Place to Stay: Embassy Suites Huntsville
+1 Great Place to Stay in Huntsville with Kids: Embassy Suites Huntsville

-The Embassy Suites Huntsville is actually within walking distance of both the Earlyworks Children’s Museum and the Alabama Constitution Village.
+The Embassy Suites Huntsville is an ideal base for those visiting Huntsville with kids.
+The hotel is within walking distance of both the Earlyworks Children’s Museum and the Alabama Constitution Village.
 Not to mention, it’s convenient to the restaurants and other attractions downtown.
 The all-suite hotel gives families two rooms to spread out between with the conveniences of a microwave and small refrigerator.
 It also serves up hot complimentary breakfasts daily.
 And what’s more, you’ll find complimentary grownup and kid beverages with snacks every evening in the atrium.